rusben/dam-m6/uf1nf2.md

 RandomAccessFile file = new RandomAccessFile("c:\\data\\file.txt", "rw");
 ```

-Notice the second input parameter to the constructor: "rw".
-This is the mode you want to open file in. "rw" means read/write mode.
-Check the JavaDoc for more details about what modes you can open a RandomAccessFile in.
+Notice the second input parameter to the constructor: `rw`.
+This is the mode you want to open file in. `rw` means `read/write` mode.
+Check the JavaDoc for more details about what modes you can open a `RandomAccessFile` in.

-Moving Around a RandomAccessFile
+### Moving around a RandomAccessFile

-To read or write at a specific location in a RandomAccessFile you must first position the file pointer at the location to read or write.
-This is done using the seek() method.
-The current position of the file pointer can be obtained by calling the getFilePointer() method.
+To read or write at a specific location in a `RandomAccessFile` you must first position the file pointer at the location to read or write.
+This is done using the `seek()` method.
+The current position of the file pointer can be obtained by calling the `getFilePointer()` method.

 Here is a simple example: